 He is 70 years old, he said, and “I have never kissed my wife in public.
 Now, what are we to do about this?
 Will somebody come and say [I] must kiss in public?
 That’s not our culture.
 Because in our culture, anything to do with love is private, away from children, away from other people.
 Bilateral, between two people. “

-According to the police message authorised by Mr James Kusemererwa from police headquarters and copied to the Inspector General of Police, Gen Kale Kayihura, 40 police officers from Kampala Metropolitan Police Area are supposed to converge at Tick Hotel in Kawempe Division on Thursday.
+According to the police message authorized by Mr. James Kusemererwa from police headquarters and copied to the Inspector General of Police, Gen Kale Kayihura, 40 police officers from Kampala Metropolitan Police Area are supposed to converge at Tick Hotel in Kawempe Division on Thursday.

-“There will be a sensitisation workshop on minorities rights (LGBT) on Thursday 16 November 2017 at Tick Hotel Kawempe (Division). “
+“There will be a sensitization workshop on minorities rights (LGBT) on Thursday 16 November 2017 at Tick Hotel Kawempe (Division). “

 The above will not be reported worldwide as negative news has from Uganda – but it should be of interest to Gay Travelers.
 K